The-Huginn/wildfly-github-bot/CONTRIBUTING.md

 Now you have this repository on your computer!

 ## Issues
-The WildFly Github bot project currently uses Github issues as means of filing new issues.
+The WildFly Github bot project currently uses Github issues as means of filing new issues.asd

 To create an issue simple click on tab "Issues" and then on the button "New issue"